Fachschaft-Mathe-Informatik-Paderborn/Klausurarchiv/REST-API.md

 ### Response 200 "Ok"

 The query was successful.
-The body is a `ResourceClass` object.
+The body is an empty object.

 # Document content up- and downloads